 Homemade pie crust…those words make people cringe.
 I. have. been. there.
+Especially with gluten free pie crust!

 I’m in the kitchen, covered with flour and a pile of dough that was supposed to be a crust.
 There is nothing more frustrating than disasters in the kitchen.

-And, agh, pie wasn’t even worth my time.
+And, agh, a pie wasn’t even worth my time.
 It’s never been a favorite of mine.
 I am a dessert kind of girl but other than a mandatory slice of pumpkin pie at Thanksgiving, I could pass it up.

 Until I had a pie crust made with butter….oh.my!
 Total bliss!
-I have never had a pie melt in mouth like that.
+I have never had a pie melt in the mouth like that.

 It takes a bit of time and patience but once you get the process down, pie crust isn’t so intimidating.